-- A. No alcoholic beverages or illegal substances are permitted in or on a vehicle except as a function of law enforcement or medical emergency vehicles. - B. Perry County Transit vehicles may transport clients who possess unopened containers of alcoholic beverages. - C. No Employee shall operate a vehicle under the influence of alcohol or illegal drugs or illegal use of prescription drugs. - VI.
+- A. No Alcoholic beverages, illegal drugs or controlled substances are permitted in or on a Vehicle except as a function of law enforcement or medical emergency vehicles. - B. No Alcoholic beverages or illegal drugs are permitted to be transported in or on a Vehicle except as a function of law enforcement. - C. No employee shall operate a Vehicle under the influence of alcohol or illegal drugs or illegal use of prescription drugs. - VI.
 FIREARMS.
-Employees, other than law enforcement officers or other persons specifically authorized to carry a firearm, are prohibited from carrying firearms in any vehicle.
+Employees, other than law enforcement officers or other persons specifically authorized to carry a firearm, are prohibited from carrying firearms in any Vehicle.

 - VII.
 ACCIDENTS AND TRAFFIC CITATIONS.
-In the event of a traffic accident or traffic stop for a violation while in the course of employment, employees shall: - A. Stop, no matter how minor the accident.
-Report all collisions involving vehicles to the law enforcement agency having jurisdiction. - B. Take precautions to avoid further damage or injury to persons or property. - C. Make no statements admitting responsibility. - D. Do not advise other parties involved on any matter, especially that the County will pay for the damage resulting from said accident. - E. If collision is with an unattended vehicle or other object, try to locate the owner.
+In the event of a traffic accident or traffic stop for a violation while in the course of employment, Employees shall: - A. Stop, no matter how minor the accident.
+Report all collisions involving Vehicles to the law enforcement agency having jurisdiction. - B. Take precautions to avoid further damage or injury to persons or property. - C. Make no statements admitting responsibility. - D. Do not advise other parties involved on any matter, especially that the County will pay for the damage resulting from said accident. - E. If collision is with an unattended vehicle or other object, try to locate the owner.
 Call law enforcement agency.
-If this cannot be done, leave a written notice with your name, department name, address, and telephone number. - F. The driver of a vehicle is responsible for the vehicle until it has been returned to the garage or collected by the towing service.
+If this cannot be done, leave a written notice with your name, department name, address, and telephone number. - F. The driver of a Vehicle is responsible for the Vehicle until it has been returned to the garage or collected by the towing service.
 Unsafe vehicles should not be driven from the scene of an accident.
-Contact the employee's supervisor regarding damage and towing if necessary. - G. Report all accidents and known damage to vehicles to as follows: - 1.
-Report accidents and/or damage to vehicles to your supervisor, who shall notify the County's Insurer immediately. - 2.
-Employee's supervisor shall record and secure all appropriate information on initial accident report and forward to the County's Insurer within twenty-four (24) hours. - a.
-In the event of a collision, supervisor shall forward the following information to the County's Insurer. - i.
+Contact the Employee's Supervisor regarding damage and towing if necessary. - G. Report all accidents and known damage to Vehicles to as follows: - 1.
+Report accidents and/or damage to Vehicles to your Supervisor, who shall notify the County's Insurer immediately. - 2.
+Employee's Supervisor shall record and secure all appropriate information on initial accident report and forward to the County's Insurer within twenty-four (24) hours. - a.
+In the event of a collision, Supervisor shall forward the following information to the County's Insurer. - i.
 A copy of all law enforcement reports, citations including all statements made at the scene or afterward to law enforcement, attached. - ii.
 Repair estimates, when appropriate, in due course.

-In all investigations of the accident, the emphasis will be on fact-finding, however, discipline may result.
+In all investigations of the accident by Perry County, the emphasis will be on fact-finding, however, discipline may result.

 - 3. The Department Head shall file all accident damage reports with the persons named below and with CORSA. - a.
 Copies of the completed forms, law enforcement reports and estimates to the County Commissioners/County Administrator or his/her designee. - b.
-Accident reports to the employer or Employee Safety Committee for review. - 4.
+Accident reports to the Employer or Employee Safety Committee for review. - 4.
 The Employee's appointing authority may take such disciplinary action as permitted by department policy, laws and regulations of the State of Ohio, or any applicable collective bargaining agreement.